 As an Amazon Associate, I earn from qualifying purchases

 Are you tired of manually chopping and slicing your ingredients?
 Do you want to make your cooking process more efficient and faster?
+What to use in place of a food processor?
 If you lack a food processor or it isn’t working right now, don’t worry!
 There are several kitchen tools and appliances that you can use as a substitute for a food processor.

 The best food processor substitutes